 Welcome to the Nebraska therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Nebraska cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Nebraska zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Nebraska zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Nebraska telehealth therapists.

 The U.S. Census Bureau reports that Nebraska had a population of 1.9 million people in 2015.
 Approximately 89.4% of the population is white, 4.9% is black, 2.2% is Asian, and 1.4% is American Indian and Alaskan Native.
 Roughly 50.2% of all residents are female.
 Data from the United States Census Bureau (BLS) shows that in 2015, about 15,620 residents worked in community welfare and social service occupations in Nebraska.
 Therapists, school and university guidance counselors, community health workers, and social workers all fall within that major occupational group.
 According to the BLS, Nebraska residents who worked in this field earned an average of $38,470 annually.